Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

   }
 ```

+These changes are needed as Cloudflare runs in a VM or Docker, and we cannot have a "real" chromium spin up.
+This way we make sure that the bare minimum is enabled for puppeteer so that it can run in the VM or Docker.

 4. Now commit and push the changes to the Github repo

 5. Cloudflare will automatically pick up the changes, let's go back to our Cloudflare project and we will see it is building our app: